 Authors » Ben Woodfinden

-Ben Woodfinden is currently hard at work as a research and policy intern at the Manning Centre.
-He has a Masters Degree in Political Science from Carleton University.
+Ben Woodfinden is a 2017 intern at the Manning Foundation.
+He holds a Masters Degree in Political Science from Carleton University.

 Posted: July 27, 2017

 Prime Minister Justin Trudeau tried to hang the Omar Khadr payoff on Stephen Harper, which roused a feisty counterattack from Canada’s most reclusive ex-PM.
 But Harper’s legacy won’t be defined by whatever he did or didn’t do to a confessed terrorist.
 Instead, writes Ben Woodfinden, it will be defined by what he did to unite Canada’s Conservative party and movement, build its institutional foundations, and make it permanently competitive for power.

 Posted: June 24, 2017